Bitbucket Cloud

 • Use the tkn pac create repo command to configure a webhook and create the Repository CR.

-You need to have a App Password created. tkn pac will use this token to configure the webhook, and add it in a secret in the cluster which will be used by Pipelines-As-Code controller for accessing the Repository.
+You need to have a App Password created. tkn pac will use this token to configure the webhook, and add it in a secret in the cluster which will be used by the Pipelines-as-Code controller for accessing the Repository.

 Below is the sample format for tkn pac create repo